ghedo/pktizr/docs/lua_bin.rst

 .. function:: pack(fmt, v1, v2, ...)

-   Returns a binary string containing the values v1, v2, etc. packed (that is, serialized in binary form) according to the format string fmt.
+   Returns a binary string containing the values `v1`, `v2`, etc. packed (that is, serialized in binary form) according to the format string `fmt`.

 .. function:: unpack(fmt, s [, pos])

-   Returns the values packed in string s according to the format string fmt.
-An optional pos marks where to start reading in s (default is 1).
-After the read values, this function also returns the index of the first unread byte in s.
+   Returns the values packed in the string `s` according to the format string `fmt`.
+An optional `pos` marks where to start reading in `s` (default is 1).
+   After the read values, this function also returns the index of the first unread byte in `s`.

 Format
 ~~~~~~